-If you use the premium version of the Yoast SEO plugin for WordPress, you can set and preview your Facebook post automatically without having to use the code.
-When you choose the image for social media, make sure to use the original image for the post because image quality is often degraded when used on social media.
+Using the Pro version of the RankMath plugin for WordPress (We used to use Yoast, but RankMath is superior, especially for PageSpeed), you can set and preview your Facebook post automatically without using the code.
+When you choose the Image for social media, use the original Image for the position because image quality is often degraded when used on social media.
 If you’re using a compressed image, it may lead to a reduction in photo quality.

-If your images aren’t responsive, then you may be inadvertently ruining the mobile experience, which could increase your bounce rate.
-WordPress versions 4.4 and higher automatically includes this feature.
+If your images aren’t responsive, you may inadvertently ruin the mobile experience, which could increase your bounce rate.
+WordPress versions 4.4 and higher automatically include this feature.
 If you’re not using WordPress, you can add the srcset attribute to your images in the code, which makes it possible to serve different images based on screen width.

-When it comes to SEO, it is important to create a keyword rich file name that also describes the image.
-Your image file name alerts Google as well as other search engines about what is in the image.
+Regarding SEO, creating a keyword-rich file name that also describes the Image is vital.
+Your image file name alerts Google and other search engines about what is in the Image.

-If you are using an image you took yourself or downloaded from a digital camera, the file name will generally look like this: IMG_5641321.jpg.
-Change the file name to something that helps search engines understand the image and improve the SEO value period of course this will take a few extra minutes but changing the default image name is always a good idea.
+If you use an image you took or downloaded from a digital camera, the file name will generally look like this: IMG_5641321.jpg.
+Change the file name to something that helps search engines understand the Image and improve the SEO value period; of course, this will take a few extra minutes, but changing the default image name is always a good idea.

-Google says you can create a brand-new sitemap solely for images or you can add the information to your existing sitemap.
-If you are using WordPress, you can use the plugin Google XML Sitemap for Images to automatically create the sitemap for images that has been uploaded to your WordPress media library.
+Google says you can create a brand-new sitemap solely for images or add the information to your existing sitemap.
+If you are using WordPress, you can use the plugin Google XML Sitemap for Images to automatically create the sitemap for images uploaded to your WordPress media library.

 Head on over to PageSpeed Insights and run a test on your website.
 If Google sees that your images are causing your page to slow down, you’ll get an “optimize images” suggestion.
-Use these tips, and reupload the images, this time using optimized versions.
-Run the test again, and you should notice an improvement in your load time.
+Use these tips and re-upload the images, this time using optimized versions.
+Rerun the test, and you should notice an improvement in your load time.